Primary muscles: Abs

 PROPER FORM AND BREATHING PATTERN

-Keep your hands and lower back flat on the floor and do all the movements slowly and in a controlled manner, one vertebrae at a time.
+Keep your hands and lower back flat on the floor and do all the movements slowly and in a controlled manner, one vertebra at a time.
 Breathe out as you lift the hips off the mat and breathe in as you slowly return to the starting position.

 Adding reverse crunches to your workout routine helps to increase ab strength and definition, and improves core and lower back stability.
 This exercise engages the lower layers of your abdominal muscles, the transverse abdominis, also known as the corset muscle, giving you a flat belly and great back support.